fdsa37/CASA/README.md

 ```

 ## Datesets
-Due to the large-scale of the datasets, we do not upload the raw_dataset and the groundtruth dataset.
+Due to the large-scale of the datasets, we do not upload the raw dataset and the groundtruth dataset.
 The datasets that we use in this project is downloaded from [CAIDA](https://www.caida.org/catalog/datasets/passive) and [MAWI](https://mawi.wide.ad.jp/mawi/).
+The format of the groundtruth dataset is (SrcIP DstIP).